RonnyMV/ronny/README.md

-## Hi, how's going?  i'm Ronny, welcome to my Github
+## Hi, how's going?
+I'm Ronny, welcome to my Github
 <h4> I'm passionate for coding and for the benefits of technology.
 I am currently a student at Trybe, where I started my journey as a Web Developer.</h4>

 * During the course I will be learning: